Understanding Tax & Property

 Over £750,000

-These rates are applied on a graduated basis with the portion of the purchase price within each tier charged at the applicable rate.
+These rates are applied on a graduated basis, and the portion of the purchase price within each tier is charged at the applicable rate.

 There are currently no further measures specifically targeting first-time buyers in Wales.